khawajac/verticode_takehome_test/README.md

 This task is front end only, which means you don't need a database and don't need to store or persist the data.

+## Functionality (added by khawajac)
+- Projects List page with full project management
+- React Router for navigation
+- Full CRUD operations (Create, Read, Update, Delete projects)
+- Search and filter functionality for project discovery
+- Clean, responsive UI design

+Please see the images in the public folder showing the UI evolution from the original MVP to the current enhanced version.

 ## Typescript

 This task uses typescript.
 You can find information about the basics of typescript and a typescript cheat sheet below.